banner

 Check out the new Washington State Shellfish Safety Map link for closed beaches.

-6 - The Boat Jetty has a small sandbar forming on the north side.
-The south side sandbar on the inside is disappearing as well.
+6 - The Boat Jetty channel is on the North Side.
+Hug the rocks.
 Definitely check it before venturing out into the Sound.
-Always check for yourself first.
-Check out Gallery Tab for the latest picture on September 27th.
-Updated picture at minus 1/2 foot.
+Always CHECK FOR YOURSELF first.
+Check out Gallery Tab for the latest picture on August 8th 2025.
+Updated picture at minus -1' 8" foot tide.

 The sandbars is always changing on both sides.
 Check out Gallery tab, Waterway.
 You should visit the jetty every opportunity you get, it changes every couple weeks!